rubyonrailsfourbook/book/13-to-be-added/XX-exerises.markdown

-Exerise:
-Add a admin backend using RailsAdmin
+Exerise:Add a admin backend using RailsAdminAdd a tag cloud